nipunaupeksha/developeriq-cc/README.md

 export PATH
 ```

-Set Jenkins Maven and JDK configurations by going to `Manage Jenkins` →  `Settings`
+- Set Jenkins Maven and JDK configurations by going to `Manage Jenkins` →  `Settings`

 ### Install Git and Configure it on Jenkins
+- Install Git.
 ```bash
 yum install git
 ```
-Set Jenkins Git configurations by going to `Manage Jenkins` →  `Settings`
+- Set Jenkins Git configurations by going to `Manage Jenkins` →  `Settings`

 ### Install Ansible on CMM707_Ansible_Server
 ```bash